EvilCheetah/environment/windows/README.md

 # Description
-This directory holds the scripts to install the package.
+This directory contains the scripts for installing packages on Windows.